ThomasBaruzier/bashrc/README.md

 * `skip_deps_check`: Set this to `true` to disable the automatic dependency check that runs when the shell starts.
 * `remote_server`: Defines the server address for the `push` and `pull` commands.
 The format should be `user@hostname` or `user@hostname:port`.
 * `remote_destination`: Specifies the absolute path on the remote server where files transferred with the `push` command will be stored.

+## Summary of dangerous features

+Here is a non exhaustive list of features you may want to be aware of before anything tragic happens.

+* `rf <path>`: This is an alias for `sudo rm -rf --`.
+It will forcefully and recursively delete files and directories with root privileges.
+* `clean`: This script deletes numerous files and directories from your system, including package manager caches and temporary files.
+It could potentially remove data you intended to keep.
+* `adbsync <folder>`: This command synchronizes a local folder from an android device.
+It will delete any files in the local destination directory that do not exist on the source device.
+* `own [path...]`: This command uses `sudo` to change the ownership of files.
+Running this on system directories will likely break your system.
+* `ren <pattern> <replacement> -r`: This batch rename command, especially with the recursive `-r` flag, can incorrectly rename thousands of files if the pattern is poorly constructed.
+It can also overwrite data if multiple files are renamed to have the same filename.
+* `g`: This interactive git helper has destructive options.
+The `d` option deletes the last commit, and the `P` option force-pushes.
+* Automatic `sudo`: Many system management commands like `pacman`, `apt`, and `mount` are automatically prefixed with `sudo`.
+* `reboot` and `shutdown`: These aliases immediately restart or shut down the system.
+Unsaved work could be lost.

 ## Basic utilities